PaulineMauryL/MachineLearningProject1/README.md

 ## Project files

 # run.py
-\textbf{INPUT:} training and testing data in the same folder
+**INPUT:** training and testing data in the same folder

-\textbf{OUTPUT:} prediction of the classification of the test set Load the data and divide it in 4 categories.
+**OUTPUT:** prediction of the classification of the test set
+* Load the data and divide it in 4 categories.
-Pre-process each category.
+* Pre-process each category.

 Compute the weight according to the selected features.
 Classify the test set.